Kirik985/BlueStone/README.md

 ```
 ## Overview

-BlueStone is Minecraft mod that was inspired by Scrap Mechanic (yeah, I like transferring other games to Minecraft XD).
+BlueStone is Minecraft mod that was inspired by Make It True (mobile game) and Digital Logic Sim (yeah, I like transferring other games to Minecraft XD).
 But it has some unique features like making your own gates.

 ## In-game
 Currently not done!